-2.5.1 NPAC personnel determine downtime requirement
+2.5.1 LNPA personnel determine downtime requirement

-If there is planned downtime for the NPAC SMS, the NPAC SMS will send an electronic notification to the Service Providers’ SOAs that includes information on when the downtime will start, how long it will be, and if they will be required to switch to the backup or disaster recovery machine.
-Downtime is considered planned when the NPAC can provide notification to the Service Providers at least 24 hours in advance.
+If there is planned downtime for the NPAC SMS, the LNPA will send an electronic notification to the Service Providers that includes information on when the downtime will start, how long it will be, and if they will be required to switch to the backup or disaster recovery machine.
+Downtime is considered planned when the LNPA can provide notification to the Service Providers at least 24 hours in advance.

-If there is unplanned downtime, the NPAC will assess how long the primary machine will be down.
-The NPAC will notify all of the Service Providers by electronic notification and telephone calls to the Service Providers' contact numbers.
+If there is unplanned downtime, the LNPA will assess how long the primary machine will be down.
+The LNPA will notify all of the Service Providers by electronic notification and telephone calls to the Service Providers' contact numbers.
 The notification will describe the situation and the planned action.
 The Service Providers will attempt to switch to the backup NPAC.

-2.5.2 NPAC notifies Service Providers of switch to backup NPAC and start of cutover quiet period
+2.5.2 LNPA notifies Service Providers of switch to backup NPAC and start of cutover quiet period

-The NPAC Service Providers will switch to the backup or disaster recovery machine as indicated in the notification.
+The NPAC Service Providers will switch to the backup or disaster recovery machine as indicated in the email notification from the LNPA.

 2.5.3 Service providers connect to backup NPAC